 Initiatives in support of the community

-Many activities were carried out in 2015 at Group level and by the individual businesses with the aim of supporting single associations and projects for the benefit of the community.
+The activities carried out in 2016 with the aim of supporting single associations and projects for the benefit of the community involved both the Group and the individual businesses and companies.